8 Anatomy of Aircraft & Spacecraft

 A fixed landing gear (left) and a retractable gear (right).

 Not all aircraft have landing gear configured with wheels.
 Seaplanes are equipped with pontoons or floats for operation on water.
 A large amount of drag (shear force) is produced on this type of gear during water operations, but an aircraft operating from water can be very useful.
 Additional engineering requirements are imposed on seaplanes to ensure that the floatation components are not only airworthy but also seaworthy.
 In this regard, many additional tests on the water and in the air are needed to ensure the airplane is safe and exhibits acceptable handling qualities throughout its operational envelope.
-Skis are used on some aircraft for flight operations from snow and ice, which gives increased capabilities in parts of the world where cold weather may prevail for much of the year.
+Skis are used on some aircraft for flight operations from snow and ice, increasing capabilities in parts of the world where cold weather may prevail for much of the year.
 Skids are a common landing gear configuration for helicopters, providing a lightweight, stable, and robust platform for flight operations.
 They are also designed to absorb the impact forces during landings.
 Depending on their intended use and operational environment, some helicopters use other landing gear configurations, such as wheels or floats.

 Three photographs showing different types of landing gear.